Construction worker silhouette against sunset with cranes. Rezoning alerts offer early project insights.

 Your first stop for reliable information should always be your local government’s website.
 City and county sites are the official record-keepers for all things zoning.
 For example, the City of Fort Worth provides a public list of zoning cases for general review.
 It’s a great starting point, but remember to also check the official meeting agendas, which are usually posted separately on the city’s main calendar.
 This ensures you have the most current details.
 Look for departments with names like "Development Services" or "Planning and Zoning" to find the information you need for any Texas city.

-Explore Online Planning Maps and Portals
+Use Online Planning Maps and GIS Portals

 For a more visual approach, many cities offer interactive online planning maps.
 These tools are incredibly useful for understanding exactly where a proposed project is located and how it fits into the neighborhood.
 You can often type in an address or case number to see the property lines, current zoning, and proposed changes on a map.
 This gives you a clearer sense of a project's scale and context than a simple text notification.
 These online planning maps are powerful tools, helping you visualize the future landscape of a community and identify where growth is happening.